-Before jumping into the details, I want to make it clear that for me it is of paramount importance for sponsorships not to negatively impact the quality or unbiased nature of CloudSecList.
+Before jumping into the details, I want to make it clear that, for me, it is of paramount importance for sponsorships not to impact the quality or unbiased nature of CloudSecList negatively.

 I generally do not endorse companies or products.
-CloudSecList's purpose is to highlight security-related news focused on the cloud native landscape, and to help people staying up to date with this corner of the security scenario.
+CloudSecList's purpose is to highlight security-related news focused on the cloud-native landscape and help people stay updated with this corner of the security scenario.
 Content is included in the newsletter exclusively based on its technical merits and usefulness to readers.

 What Does Sponsorship Look Like

-You can include a brief blurb (400-600 characters) about either your company, product, event, or job opening.
+You can include a brief blurb (400-600 characters) about your company, product, event, or job opening.

-The blurb will be placed, in a clearly demarcated section, right before the main content, and will be included in:
+The blurb will be placed in a clearly demarcated section and will be included in: